dsteinberg/imdescrip/README.md

 This package has the following dependencies:

+System libraries, install these first (use apt-get for ubuntu):
+* libatlas-dev      (spams)
+* libatlas-base-dev (spams)
+* libatlas3gf-base  (spams)
+* libboost-python  (pyvlfeat)

 Common python libraries (probably pre-compiled/packaged for all OSes)
 * scipy
 * numpy
 * matplotlib (optional)
-* libatlas-dev      (spams)
-* libatlas-base-dev (spams)
-* libatlas3gf-base  (spams)
-* libboost\_python  (pyvlfeat)

 Manual install
 * spams (>=2.2)
 * pyvlfeat

-Once all of these dependencies have been installed, this package can simply be placed in your python path.
+Once all of these dependencies have been installed (this needs to be done manually), this package can simply be placed in your python path or you can use the setup.py with easy\_install or pip.

 ### Notes